Azure/Vision-AI-DevKit-Pages/docs/_docs/04-Firmware.md

 * Vision AI Dev Kit hardware
 * USB-C cable
-  * ADB command line utility and Fastboot tool. ([instructions]({{ '/docs/platform_tools/#adb' | relative_url }}){:target="_blank"})
+* Previously installed Platform Tools (ADB command line utility and Fastboot tool) ([instructions]({{ '/docs/platform_tools/#adb' | relative_url }}){:target="_blank"})

 ## Verify hardware connection

-1. Connect your computer and the Vision AI Dev Kit camera using a USB-C cable
+1. Connect your computer and the Vision AI DevKit camera using a USB-C cable.
-2. Open a command line prompt on your computer and use the command
+2. Open a command line prompt on your computer, then use the command line:

-     ```cmd
+     ```terminal
      adb devices
      ```

-    You should see output similar to this, if your computer and camera are connected properly:
+    You should see output similar to this, confirming your computer and DevKit are connected properly:

-        ```cmd
+    ```terminal
     C:\Tools>adb devices
     List of devices attached
     efb99xxx        device
     ```

-    If you do not see the device, try rebooting the camera hardware using one of these methods:
+    If your DevKit is not listed, try rebooting the camera hardware using one of these methods:

     * Click the reset button once, using the pin hole on the right side of the camera.
     * Press the power button on the back once.
     * Use the command line:

-        ```cmd
+        ```terminal
         adb reboot
         ```

     * Long press the power button for more than 12 seconds, to force a power down of the hardware.
 Then hold the power button for more than 12 seconds again to power up the hardware.

-## Firmware Update
+## Updating the firmware

-The Vision AI Dev Kit hardware **must be charged for at least 10 minutes or have greater than 50% charge** (using a 2A charger) before starting the firmware flashing process.
+The Vision AI Dev Kit hardware **must be at least 50% charged** before starting the firmware flashing process.

-### Downloading and Extracting the latest Device Firmware
+### Download and extract the latest firmware

-1. Confirm that the platform tools directory (created when installing ADB and Fastboot) is included in your computer's path environment variable.
+1. Confirm that the platform tools directory (containing the ADB and Fastboot utilities) is included in your computer's path environment variable.
 For Windows, use the command line:

-    ```cmd
+    ```terminal
     set path=%path%;<platform tools path>
     ```

-2. Download the latest firmware/image released by Altek - [Latest Firmware](https://store.altek.com.tw/qualcomm/downloads/Azure-IoT-Starter-Kit)
+2. Download the latest firmware released by Altek for the Vision AI DevKit - [Latest Firmware](https://store.altek.com.tw/qualcomm/downloads/Azure-IoT-Starter-Kit)

-3. Extract the contents of the file downloaded.
+3. Extract the contents to a directory on your computer.

-4. Download [FastBootUpgrade.bat]({{ '/Needed/FastbootUpgrad.zip' | relative_url }}) and extract it into the directory you stored the firmware in.
+4. Download [FastBootUpgrade.bat]({{ '/Needed/FastbootUpgrad.zip' | relative_url }}) and extract it into the same directory as the firmware from the previous step.

-### Updating the firmware
+### Update the firmware

 1. Run FastBootUpgrade.bat

 2. Follow the instructions given by the batch file.
 The camera will update and reboot when the process is complete.
-    * If you get stuck at the message *waiting for device*, please reboot the camera hardware and run FastBootUpgrade.bat again.
-If you keep hitting the same message, please charge the device for 10+ minutes to make sure that the battery is charged to at least 50%.
+    * If you get stuck at the message *waiting for device*, please reboot the DevKit and run FastBootUpgrade.bat again.

-3. To confirm your device has accepted the updated firmware, check the version using this command line:
+3. To confirm your device has accepted the updated firmware, check the version using this command line, after the DevKit has rebooted:

-    ```cmd
+    ```ternunal
     adb shell cat /etc/version
     ```